 energies that move through us.
 Honoring what comes through is important for us."

 Pinna’s complex puzzle of lyrics, music, and themes are always in constant kaleidoscopic motion.
 While some pieces of Vajra’s musical picture come together with relative ease, others take time to marshal into place.
 The push and pull of the process isn’t nested in time per se.
 The songwriting (and overall aesthetic) comes together through surreptitious cosmic provenance and sheer artistic will.
 An album, like Irkalla for instance, isn’t merely the sum of its parts.
-To wit, Vajra recently released (and internally-produced by bass player Dave Sussman) the video for “Maya,” the first of several stunning singles.
-They operate as separate but part of Irkalla’s whole.
+To wit, Vajra recently released videos for "Maya," "Crown or Crucify," "Sever the Tie" and “Wavering,” which were internally-written, shot, produced and edited by Pinna and bass player Dave Sussman and was co-shot with drummer Jimmy DeMarco).
+The videos operate as separate story puzzle pieces to the larger short film of Irkalla’s whole.
+The video for “Maya” was awarded an Official Selection at the Cannes International Cinema Festival 2021, the New York Independent Cinema Awards 2021, the Montreal Independent Film Festival 2021, and 2021ARFF Paris.

 "Things shift and move throughout the album depending on the song and each moment within the song," Pinna reveals.
 "More concretely, we attempt to weave a tapestry of melodic rock with dark ambient experimental interludes.
 Perhaps the music and lyrics of Irkalla reflect an esoteric space to explore the dark night of our souls.
 What is important is that the music may provide a portal to go on a journey.
 The journey will be different for each individual.
 My musical heroes have done this for me."

-“The influences are varied,” affirms Pinna.
-“I lived in India for five years, Italy for a summer, NOLA for three years, and San Francisco for a couple of months.
+"The influences are varied," affirms Pinna.
+"I lived in India, Italy, NOLA, and San Francisco.
 My dad was a monk before he met my mom.
-I'm a yogi and mediation person, and I have this condition called Synesthesia, which affects how I process music.
+I'm into yoga and meditation, and I have this condition called Synesthesia, which affects how I process music.
 Nature, life, art, Tarkovsky, von Trier, Kubrick, Lynch, philosophers and consciousness astronauts (e.g., Terence McKenna, Alan Watts, Baba Ram Das, Joseph Campbell, etc.), mysticism, the occult, history, dance and politics are influences.
-Musically, Tool, A Perfect Circle, Om, Classical Hindustani, Alice In Chains, Duran Duran, Black Sabbath, Deftones, soul music, The Mars Volta, etc.”
+Musically, it’s a lot of everything including Tool, A Perfect Circle, Om, Classical Hindustani, Alice In Chains, Duran Duran, Black Sabbath, Deftones, soul music, The Mars Volta, etc."

-For sure, Vajra have the future pegged to today with the launch of the riveting “Maya” video and the broadcast of their striking Tas Limur (Volto, Tool) designed cover art.
-It’s from here that the adventurous outfit will continue to unfurl angels and demons, light and dark as they prowl into the release of Irkalla on new indie Thunder Cult Records on January 15th, 2021.
+For sure, Vajra have the future pegged to today with the launch of three riveting music videos and the broadcast of their striking Tas Limur (Volto, Tool) designed cover art.
+It’s from here that the adventurous outfit will continue to unfurl angels and demons, light and dark, as they prowl into the future on new indie Thunder Cult Records.

 By Chris Dick